 Choosing Your Trim Style

 Choosing a trim style for a particular room is mostly a matter of personal taste, but a couple of rules should be observed.
 The size of the room, for instance, will dictate molding size with regard to width and depth.
 As a basic rule of thumb, rooms with a low ceiling of about 8 feet will accommodate baseboards no wider than 4 inches.
 Ceilings of 8½ feet can accommodate 6 inch baseboards and in rooms with higher ceilings, baseboards can be 8 inches wide and more as room size becomes bigger.

-Because some of the traditional styles of trim molding, such as Victorian, are very wide they are only suited for larger rooms.
+Because some of the traditional styles of trim molding such as Victorian are very wide, they are only suited for larger rooms.
 This doesn't mean you can't use some features of classic moldings in combination with simpler styles to get the effect you want.
-Adding a strip of beading, as found in Victorian homes, to an otherwise simple, Colonial chair rail can create a lot of interest without a lot of size or frills.
+Adding a strip of beading, as found in Victorian homes, to an otherwise simple Colonial chair rail can create a lot of interest without a lot of added size or frills.
 Looking at the profiles below can help in deciding the best trim style or combination to use for your room.

 Trim molding in the Colonial style is very basic with few, if any frills.
 Coming from the 17th century when the typical early american home was small and the owners had little extra money, these trim pieces are narrow and suited for average-to-smaller rooms with ceilings of about 8 feet.
 Other features that characterize Colonial décor are exposed ceiling beams, as well as wall frames and built-ins around windows and hearths.

 Colonial molding tends to be smaller with casings at around 2½ to 3½ inches and crown, if used at all, in the same range.
 Baseboards are a plain 1by board with a modest base cap profile trimming the top and quarter-round shoe mould along the floor.